Sorry, you need to enable JavaScript to visit this website.

 1. a study period abroad at a partner higher education institution (HEI);

-2. a traineeship (work placement) abroad in an enterprise or any other relevant workplace.
+2. a traineeship (work placement) abroad in an enterprise or relevant workplace.

 A study period abroad may include a traineeship period as well.
-Such a combination creates synergies between the academic and professional experience abroad and may be organised in different ways depending on the context: either one activity after the other or both at the same time.
+Such a combination creates synergies between the academic and professional experience abroad.
+It may be organised in different ways depending on the context: one activity after the other or both simultaneously.
 The combination follows the funding rules and minimum duration of study mobility.

 To ensure high-quality mobility activities with maximum impact on the students, the mobility activity has to be compatible with the student’s degree-related learning and personal development needs.
 The study period abroad must be part of the student's study programme to complete a degree at a short cycle, first cycle (Bachelor or equivalent), second cycle (Master or equivalent) and third or doctoral cycle.
 Traineeships abroad at a workplace are also supported during short cycle, first, second, third cycle studies and within a maximum of one year after the student’s graduation.
 This also includes the 'assistantships' for student teachers.
 Wherever possible, the traineeships should be an integrated part of the student's study programme.
 Student mobility can be in any subject area/academic discipline.